 Skiing & Snowboarding

 Whether you are a newbie to skiing or a seasoned professional snowboarder, Bansko has got your back.
 With a wide range of beginner slopes through to the FIS World Cup black run Tomba, Bansko is suited to all levels.
-If you’re lucky and there has been a big dumping of snow, the park will also be open for those who want to practice their tricks.
+If you’re lucky and there has been lots of snow, the park will also be open for those who want to practice their tricks.
 If the ski road is open, try skiing or boarding from the top of the mountain down to the town centre.

 Enjoy the food and drink